JoshRochotte/starter-hugo-academic/content/event/realms-of-kymoria-first-look-into-a-therapeutic-5e-module/index.md

 ---
-title: Realms of Kymoria, First Look Into a Therapeutic 5E Module
+title: "Realms of Kymoria: First Look Into a Therapeutic 5E Module"
 abstract: Welcome to the Realms of Kymoria (RoK), a therapeutic module for Dungeons and Dragons 5th Edition!
 location: PAX Unplugged